ahonnecke/TonalRecall/REFACTOR.md

 1. **Map Current Architecture**
    - Document all components and their interactions
    - Identify dependencies between note detection and UI components
-   - Create a visual diagram of the current architecture

 2. **Define Clear Interfaces**
    - Design the interface between note detection backend and frontends